 On November 21, 2016, we borrowed an aggregate of \$250,000 from Glenhill Concentrated Long Master Fund, LLC, one of our significant stockholders, pursuant to a two-year promissory note.
 The note bears a simple interest rate of 10% per annum and matures in two years, with all principal and accrued but unpaid interest payable at maturity.
 The notes may be prepaid at any time prior to maturity without penalty.
 The notes must be repaid prior to maturity in the event of default.
-In connection therewith, we issued a two-year warrant to purchase an aggregate of 28,378 shares of our common stock at an exercise price of \$1.85 per share.
-The warrants may not be exercised, however, absent receipt of stockholder approval, if after such exercise the holder would be the beneficial owner of more than 4.99% of our common stock.
+In connection therewith, we issued a two-year warrant to purchase an aggregate of 28,378 shares of our common stock at an exercise price of

+\$1.85 per share.
+The warrants, as issued, were not able to be exercised, however, absent receipt of stockholder approval, if after such exercise the holder would be the beneficial owner of more than 9.99% of our common stock, were exercised in full in January 2018.